-HOUSE RESEARCH ORGANIZATION bill analysis 5/21/2003 SB 658 Brimer (Woolley) SUBJECT: Extending the tax exemption for leased motor vehicles COMMITTEE: Local Government Ways and Means - favorable, without amendment VOTE: 6 ayes - Hill, Hegar, McReynolds, Mowery, Puente, Quintanilla 0 nays 1 absent - Laubenberg SENATE VOTE: On final passage, April 30-31-0 WITNESSES: For - Dan Hart, Taxpayers for Equal Appraisals Against - None BACKGROUND: The Texas Constitution generally requires taxation of income-producing property.
+SUBJECT: Extending the tax exemption for leased motor vehicles COMMITTEE: Local Government Ways and Means - favorable, without amendment VOTE: 7 ayes - Hill, Hegar, Laubenberg, McReynolds, Mowery, Puente, Quintanilla 0 nays WITNESSES: For - David Blassingame, Chris B. Davis, Rob Rogers, and Jerry Thompson, National Vehicle Leasing Association Against - None BACKGROUND: The Texas Constitution generally requires taxation of income-producing property.
 In 1999, voters amended the Constitution to allow the Legislature to exempt from taxation vehicles leased for personal use and not used to produce income (Art.
 8, sec.
 1).
 Most appraisal districts apply the exemption to motor vehicles owned by people who do not use them primarily to produce income.
 The 77th Legislature in 2001 enacted Tax Code, sec.
 11.252 (SB 248 by Carona), implementing the exemption for personal leased vehicles.
 Sec.
 11.252(f) allows the governing body of a municipality to adopt an ordinance before January 1, 2002, to provide for taxation of leased motor vehicles that otherwise would be exempt.
 Under sec.
 11.252(g), the general exemption will expire December 31, 2003, unless continued by the Legislature.
-DIGEST: SB 658 would repeal Tax Code, sec.
-11.252(g) and eliminate the December 31, 2003, sunset date, continuing the tax exemption for personal leased vehicles.
+DIGEST: HB 1444 would repeal Tax Code, sec.
+11.252(f) and sec.
+11.252(g).
 The bill would take immediate effect if finally passed by a two-thirds record vote of the membership of each house.
 Otherwise, it would take effect September 1, 2003.

-SB 658 House Research Organization page 2 SUPPORTERS SAY:

-SB 658 would eliminate the anachronistic personal property tax on leased vehicles.
+The repeal of Tax Code, sec.
+11.252(f) would take effect on January 1, 2004.
+SUPPORTERS SAY: HB 1444 would eliminate the anachronistic personal property tax on leased vehicles.
 Both Texas voters and the Legislature have agreed overwhelmingly to stop applying a business tax never meant to be applied to consumers.

+HB 1444 House Research Organization page 2

 Leasing has become an attractive option for many families and would be more popular if not for the application of this punitive tax.
-Cities that chose by the January 1, 2002, deadline to tax personal leased vehicles could continue to do so.

 Texas remains one of the few states to allow taxation of personal leased vehicles.
 This represents double taxation for the consumer, who also pays sales tax on the lease.
 Typically, the tax is paid by the financing entity or the leasing company that earns income from the vehicle, but the consumer is hit with a large lump-sum payment for the tax.
 As a result of such policies, Texas has one of the lowest leased-vehicle rates in the nation.
 Imposition of the tax discourages companies from offering low-cost leases in Texas or even from entering the market in the state.

-Eliminating this tax exemption actually would increase general revenue to the state by \$15.8 million over the next biennium by increasing the use of leased vehicles, according to the bill's fiscal note.
-The analysis by the Legislative Budget Board and the Comptroller's Office notes that leased autos are "turned over," or disposed of by lessees, every 42 months on average, compared with a turnover of purchased vehicles every 53 months.
-The effect of the bill would be to increase collections of motor-vehicle sales and use taxes.
+Eliminating this tax actually would increase general revenue to the state by \$15.5 million, according to the bill's fiscal note.
+Analysis by the Legislative Budget Board and the Comptroller's Office notes that leased autos are "turned over," or disposed of by lessees, every 42 months on average, compared with a turnover of purchased vehicles every 53 months.
+The effect of HB 1444 would be to increase collections of motor-vehicle sales and use taxes.
 The projected net gain in state revenue takes into account the amount of additional state funding that would pass to local school districts to compensate them for decreased local tax revenues.
-OPPONENTS SAY: